keviin0/CSA-Calculator/README.md

 Jacob: Fix Readme; work on control of MineSweeper

 Aditya: Fix Readme; work on view/model of MineSweeper

+**Week 8 Progress Check**

+**How to run our code:**
+- Our Project Standard SDK is adopt-openj9-15
+- We have sent the link to our Github project
+- When pulling our code, we have a number of games.
+The two games from this week are UNO and Minesweeper
+- Each of these should run individually and the main code should run.

 **Week 7 Progress Check**